 This story is part of, CNET’s collection of practical advice for getting the most out of your home, inside and out.

-Is your internet suddenly moving super slowly?
-It might be due to anor a .
-Your connection issues may need only an easy fix, like or simply .
-But if you’ve already attempted many of the tried-and-true methods and your internet speeds are still subpar, the issue might be something your is intentionally doing: bandwidth throttling.
+There are many reasons why your internet could be moving slowly.
+It might be because of anor a .
+You might be able to solve slow speeds with an easy fix, like (which ) or simply .
+But if you’ve already attempted many of these tried-and-true methods and your internet speeds are still subpar, the issue might be something your is intentionally doing: bandwidth throttling.

 Yes, you read that right.
 Your ISP could be making your Wi-Fi slower on purpose.
 Because of ain which the court declined to hear an appeal on net neutrality, ISPs can still legally stifle your internet, if you’re streaming more TV than they want and serving slower connections to websites owned by their competitors.

 One solution to slow Wi-Fi (if it’s caused by internet throttling) is a virtual private network